PostgreSQL Database Management and Usage

 servbayctl

-is ServBay’s powerful command-line interface for managing its various components.
+is a powerful CLI provided by ServBay for managing various components.

-# Start a specific version of the PostgreSQL service (e.g., PostgreSQL 16)
+# Start a specific version of PostgreSQL (e.g., PostgreSQL 16)

 servbayctl start postgresql 16

-# Stop a specific version of the PostgreSQL service (e.g., PostgreSQL 16)
+# Stop a specific version of PostgreSQL (e.g., PostgreSQL 16)

 servbayctl stop postgresql 16

-# Restart a specific version of the PostgreSQL service (e.g., PostgreSQL 16)
+# Restart a specific version of PostgreSQL (e.g., PostgreSQL 16)

 servbayctl restart postgresql 16

-# Check the status of a specific version of the PostgreSQL service (e.g., PostgreSQL 16)
+# Check the status of a specific version of PostgreSQL (e.g., PostgreSQL 16)

 servbayctl status postgresql 16